justvcreative/mazanitravel/README.md

-This is a project for Code Louisville for the Front End Developement Track.
+This is a project for Code Louisville for the Front End Development Track.

 Mazani Travel is a Travel Agency that provides all inclusive vacation packages to South America.
 Countries include:
 Chile, Argentina, Puerto Rico, Brazil, Peru, & Venezuela.

 List of Cities to choose from:

-Chile: Santiago
+Santiago, Chile;
-Argentina: Buenes Aires
+Buenes Aires,Argentina;
-Puerto Rico: San Juan
+San Juan, Puerto Rico;
-Brazil: Rio de Janeiro
+Rio de Janeiro, Brazil;
-Peru: Lima
+Lima, Peru;
-Venezuela: Barcelona
+Barcelona, Venezuela;